Résumé of John Stracke

 A&T was a naval contractor.

-- Developed a Windows 3.1 application, in C++, for editing
+- Developed a Windows application, in C++, to edit

 - Held a Secret clearance.